 The EPA has extended the registrations for three RUP dicamba products are registered for use until December 20, 2020.
 They are: XtendiMax®, Engenia®, FeXapan™) until December 20, 2020.
 Tavium®, a premix formulation containing both dicamba and S-metolachlor, is also now registered as an RUP for use in Nebraska.
-You must hold a valid applicator's license and receive annual, state-authorized, dicamba- or auxin-specific training to use these products.
+You must hold a valid applicator's license and receive annual, state-authorized, dicamba- or auxin-specific training to use any of these four products.

 Please visit NDA's dicamba page for: